 JACK KAYE.
-Jack Kaye, age 77, has served as a member of our Board since 2016.
-Mr. Kaye has also served as Chairman of the Audit Committee of Keryx Biopharmaceuticals, Inc. (NASDAQ: KERX) from 2006 to 2016 and is currently chairman of the Audit Committee and a member of the Compensation Committee of Dyadic International, Inc. (OTC: DYAI).
-Mr. Kaye began his career at Deloitte LLP, an international accounting, tax and consulting firm, in 1970, and was a partner in the firm from 1978 until May 2006.
-At Deloitte, he was responsible for servicing a diverse client base of public and private, global and domestic companies in a variety of industries.
-Mr. Kaye has extensive experience consulting with clients on accounting and reporting matters, private and public debt financings, SEC rules and regulations and corporate governance/Sarbanes-Oxley matters.
-Prior to retiring, Mr. Kaye served as Partner- in-Charge of Deloitte's Tri-State Core Client practice, a position he held for more than 20 years.
+Jack Kaye, age 78, has served as a member of our Board since 2016.
+Mr. Kaye has also served as Chairman of the Audit Committee of Keryx Biopharmaceuticals, Inc. (Nasdaq: KERX) from 2006 to 2016, is currently chairman of the Audit Committee and a member of the Compensation Committee of Dyadic International, Inc. (OTC: DYAI), and chairman of the Audit Committee of DiaCarta Ltd. Mr. Kaye began his career at Deloitte LLP, an international accounting, tax and consulting firm, in 1970, and was a partner in the firm from 1978 until May 2006.
+At Deloitte, he was responsible for servicing a diverse client base of public and private, global, and domestic companies in a variety of industries.
+Mr. Kaye has extensive experience consulting with clients on accounting and reporting matters, private and public debt financings, SEC rules and regulations, corporate governance, and Sarbanes-Oxley matters.
+Prior to retiring, Mr. Kaye served as Partner-in-Charge of Deloitte's Tri-State Core Client practice, a position he held for more than 20 years.
 Mr. Kaye has a Bachelor of Business Administration from Baruch College and is a Certified Public Accountant.
-We believe that Mr. Kaye is qualified to serve as a Non- Executive Director due to his extensive accounting and financial experience.
+We believe that Mr. Kaye is qualified to serve as a Non-Executive Director due to his extensive accounting and financial experience.